Click here to apply

 • Iraqi and Afghan Special Immigrant Visa Holder (and their eligible family members)

-• Afghan Humanitarian Parolee, must have a valid/current parole to enroll in new programming and were paroled into the U.S. during these dates:
+*Afghan Humanitarian Parolee must have a valid/current parole to enroll in new programming and were paroled into the US during these dates:

-• Afghans who were paroled into the U.S. between July 31, 2021 and September 30, 2023.
+• Afghans who were paroled into the U.S. between July 31, 2021 and Sept.
+30, 2023.

-• Afghans who were paroled into the U.S. after September 30, 2023 ONLY IF they are:
+• Afghans who were paroled into the U.S. after Sept.
+30, 2023 ONLY IF they are:

-• A spouse or child of an Afghan Humanitarian Parolee who was paroled into the U.S. between July 31, 2021 and September 30, 2023,
+• A spouse or child of an Afghan Humanitarian Parolee who was paroled into the U.S. between July 31, 2021, and Sept.
+30, 2023, OR

-• A parent or legal guardian of an Afghan Humanitarian Parolee who is an unaccompanied child and was paroled into the U.S. between July 31, 2021 and September 30, 2023.
+• A parent or legal guardian of an Afghan Humanitarian Parolee who is an unaccompanied child and was paroled into the U.S. between July 31, 2021 and Sept.
+30, 2023.

 • Ukrainians or non-Ukrainians who last habitually resided in Ukraine and who were paroled into the U.S. between Feb.
 24, 2022 and Sept.
 30, 2024.